-Instructional personnel as well as school-based and district administrators participate in year\long performance evaluations, which include a goal based on student, teacher and school data.
+Instructional personnel as well as school-based and district administrators participate in year long performance evaluations, which include a goal based on student, teacher and school data.
 The Professional Development Plan (evaluation form) lists goals, deliberate practice, professional learning, as well as outcome data.
 An outcome/action research statement should be included as a part of the PDP.
-Portfolios to support the goal will be maintained by each employee for a minimum of three (3) years.
-The site-based administrator along with the school leadership team will utilize the Professional Development Plans at the school site to develop a school-based needs assessment for professional development.
+Portfolios to support the goal will be maintained electronically in the PGS by-for each employee for a minimum of three (3) years.
+The site-based administrator along with the school leadership team will utilize the Professional Development Plans reports at the school site to develop a determine school-based needs assessment for professional development.
 A comprehensive district level professional learning plan will be formulated based on identified school needs.